Friend09/copilot_practice_material/demo/advanced/demo7_vscode_features/README.md

 After completing this demo, you should be able to:

-- ✅ Configure custom instructions for consistent AI behavior
+- ✅ Configure both workspace-wide and file-specific custom instructions
-- ✅ Create and use reusable prompt files
+- ✅ Create and use reusable prompt files with variables and YAML frontmatter
-- ✅ Select appropriate tool sets for your projects
+- ✅ Select appropriate tool sets for your development stack
 - ✅ Switch between different Copilot modes effectively
 - ✅ Create and manage custom chat modes for specialized workflows
 - ✅ Set up and use MCP servers for additional context
-- ✅ Generate custom instructions automatically
+- ✅ Generate custom instructions automatically from your codebase
+- ✅ Apply instructions using glob patterns for targeted file types
+- ✅ Sync custom instructions and prompt files across devices

 ---